-Defective over-the-counter drugs or prescription medications can at times cause injury, resulting in catastrophic outcomes and years of hardships.
-Our team of defective drug attorneys at Douglas & London in New York, NY, have fought large drug and pharmaceutical companies, medical facilities, and other responsible parties to ensure our clients receive proper compensation during these difficult times.
-In fact, our attorneys have secured millions in restitution for their injured clients.
+Our team has fought large drug and pharmaceutical companies, medical facilities, and other responsible parties to ensure our clients receive proper compensation during these difficult times.
 Defective drugs make it to market for many reasons, and it is almost always due to the manufacturer’s negligence.
 If you or a loved one has suffered an injury because of a defective drug, reach out online or call (212) 566-7500 to schedule a meeting with one of our lawyers.

 About Defective Drugs